itissid/privyloci/README.md

-Privy Loci: A Privacy First Location Inference API (Demo: October'24)
+Privy Loci: A Privacy First Location Inference API
 ===================================================

 Privy Loci is an proposal for: